 In November 2023, the FASB issued ASU 2023-07 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures".
 The amendments require entities to disclose significant segment expenses impacting profit and loss that are regularly provided to the chief operating decision maker.
 In addition, the amendments enhance interim disclosure requirements, clarify circumstances in which an entity can disclose multiple segment measures of profit or loss, provide new segment disclosure requirements for entities with a single reportable segment, and contain other disclosure requirements.
 The update is required to be applied retrospectively to prior periods presented, based on the significant segment expense categories identified and disclosed in the period of adoption.
-The amendments are required to be adopted for fiscal years beginning after December 15, 2024 with early adoption permitted.
+The amendments are required to be adopted for fiscal years beginning after December 15, 2023, and interim periods within fiscal years beginning after December 15, 2024 with early adoption permitted.
 The Company is still assessing the impacts to its consolidated financial statements.